yousefammmar/OOP/Study Guide/C++_Basics.md

    * [LAB2_2025_2](https://drive.google.com/drive/folders/1jdW9sdU7ZxhTH8k94JyWxFCN-S2siZxv)
    * [LAB2_2024_3](https://drive.google.com/drive/folders/1wJlgMJh1i9XmTcH111BGHmv7hSSegn4g)

-If you like to read from Notes, you can visit this [notebook](https://api.psutarchive.com/assets/00c85957-4f7a-4853-817e-5efc3a2eae3e) from page 0 to page 9 prepared by Dana AL-taher.
+*If you like to read from handwritten notes, you can visit this [notebook](https://api.psutarchive.com/assets/00c85957-4f7a-4853-817e-5efc3a2eae3e) from page 0 to page 9 prepared by Dana AL-taher.*